ibm-cloud-docs/containers/cs_network_policy.md

 When a cluster with a public VLAN is created, a `HostEndpoint` resource with the `ibm.role: worker_public` label is created automatically for each worker node and its public network interface.
 To protect the public network interface of a worker node, default Calico policies are applied to any host endpoint with the `ibm.role: worker_public` label.
 {: shortdesc}

-In clusters that run Kubernetes version 1.17 or later, a `HostEndpoint` resource with the `ibm.role: worker_private` label is also created automatically for each worker node and its private network interface.
+A `HostEndpoint` resource with the `ibm.role: worker_private` label is also created automatically for each worker node and its private network interface.
 To protect the private network interface of a worker node, default Calico policies are applied to any host endpoint with the `ibm.role: worker_private` label.

 These default Calico host policies allow all outbound network traffic and allow inbound traffic to specific cluster components, such as Kubernetes NodePort, LoadBalancer, and Ingress services.
 Any other inbound network traffic from the internet to your worker nodes that isn't specified in the default policies is blocked.
 The default policies don't affect pod to pod traffic.